St. Magridin's Church

+The church is a long gabled building with a later, western bellcote, a south porch and northern transept.
+It is built of red sandstone rubble which is predominately random, with squared and dressed detailing, and quoins.
 The east end of the church has a single projecting string course running between the buttresses and underlining three deeply splayed lancet windows, which are contemporary with the original structure.
 Above the central lancet is a stone which dates the restoration of the church to 1856.
-The embellishment of the gable, with skews, triple gablet at each end and a wheel-headed cross at the finial, clearly dates to this time.
+The embellishment of the gable, with skews, triple gablet at each end and a wheel-headed cross at the finial, dates to this time.

 The porch has two square-headed windows on the south and west sides with bars inserted into them.
 There is a similar window over the porch which must have been inserted after the roof of the porch had collapsed, as its position would have interfered with the gable.
-To the west of the windows adjacent to the east of the south porch are three stepped buttresses which are probably medieval.
-Between them are two blocked windows.
-The western blocked, square-headed window is larger internally than externally and has a segmental head on the interior.
+To the east of the south porch are three stepped buttresses which are probably medieval.
+Between them are two blocked windows of which the western one is larger internally than externally and has a segmental head on the interior.
 The other window is smaller and is barely visible on the interior.
 To the east of the buttresses is a large door with a segmental head.
-Thereafter the wall is supported by three buttresses of probable nineteenth century date.
+Thereafter the wall is supported by three buttresses probably dating from the nineteenth century.
 At the south east is an original, single deeply-splayed lancet window.
 A priest's door is of particular interest as it appears to have undergone at least three separate phases of alteration.
 On the exterior the original slim voussoirs are visible, forming a roughly circular entrance.
 Below these is a slightly misshapen hoodmould over a dressed sandstone doorway.
-The door is square and has been inserted into a segmental arch, visible only on the interior.
+The door itself is square and has been inserted into a segmental arch, visible only on the interior.
 There is a beam slot on the interior of the south elevation, towards the eastern end of the church.
 This may mark the position of an early rood screen.

 Angle buttresses support the west elevation on both sides.
 At the gable head is a seventeenth century pyramid roofed bellcote.
 The north side of the gable has been reinforced with nineteenth century skews.
 Under the bellcote is a square opening with sandstone jambs which is out of alignment with the bellcote.
 An internal, blocked window below this had a segmental head, probably dating to the later seventeenth century.

 An external aisle extends from the north wall.
-To the east of this are two lancet windows, between which is a buttress.
-Below the eastern lancet is a string course which stops at the buttress to the west.
-A partial projecting string course runs above the angle buttress on the eastern face.
-This stops in line with nineteenth century skews above, which would suggest that the entire eastern face of the church was restored in the nineteenth century, including its lancets and buttresses.
+To the east of this are two lancet windows, between which is a buttress and below the eastern lancet is a string course which stops at the buttress to the west.
+A partial projecting string course runs above the angle buttress on the eastern face which stops in line with nineteenth century skews above, suggesting that the entire eastern face of the church was restored in the nineteenth century, including its lancets and buttresses.

-The north transept is predominately of random rubble, with heavily mortared squared sandstone dressings and quoins.
-The broad, flat arches of the windows and doors suggest that this aisle is a post-medieval addition.
+In the northern transept the broad, flat arches of the windows and doors suggest that this aisle is a post-medieval addition.
 Its east wall has a square-headed window, with bars inserted into it.
 The west wall has a blocked, square-headed window and door, on either side of another door, which has a square head with an armorial stone resting on the lintel.
 The arms have eroded, but they were probably those of Balfour of Denmylne.
 Below the north crowstepped gable is a square-headed window which may date to the mid nineteenth century restoration.
 On the inside the window and door arches appear segmental, and may date to the seventeenth century.
 There are memorials on the north, east and west faces inside the aisle.
-A round arch with slim sandstone voussoirs leads into the church
+A round arch leads into the church

 People / Organisations: